JosephElHachem/MixMatch/README.md

 MixMatch is a semi-supervised training method that combines classic strategies of semi-supervised training methods incorporating the MixUp training loop.

-As a reference model, we aslo train the models in a classic way, implemented inside the Classic class.
+For a baseline, we train the models in a classically, implemented inside the Classic class.

-**To train:**

 # PARAMETERS
 - n_epochs=20    		    -> number of epochs for training.